SBourke87/VendingMachineCodingChallenge/README.md

 *org.json.simple

+### How to Run

+The program can either be run through the command line via java -jar VendingMachineProject.jar(json file) or imported into an IDE and run there.
+If it is run directly through the command line it MUST take a path to a json file as an argument.

 ### Implementation

 This program works by taking in a json file as input and converting it into a 2d array of vending machine items.